mxrcochxvez/orderit/README.md

 # orderit
-My take of at a mobile ordering platform.
+My take of a mobile ordering platform.